-Snapshot: If you really want to get away from it all, but don’t have a ton of time, Chilean cruise line Australis offers short expedition cruises of a week or less to the southernmost regions of Chile and Argentina, and they can be combined with land tours in the region.
+If you really want to get away from it all, but don’t have a ton of time, Chilean cruise line Australis offers short expedition cruises of a week or less to the southernmost regions of Chile and Argentina, and they can be combined with land tours in the region.
 They’re ideal voyages for adventure seekers eager to soak up the beautifully rugged and fantastical landscape of this remote corner of the world.
 The expedition cruise line has been sailing through Patagonia’s southernmost channels for some 25 years, including the Strait of Magellan, Beagle Channel, and the many fjords and waterways of the Tierra del Fuego archipelago, going as far south as the mythical and remote Cape Horn island, one of many small islands “at the end of the world” where the Atlantic and Pacific oceans meet.
-Weather permitting, a highlight is making landfall for a photo op at the Cape Horn Memorial.
 Getting all the way down to Tierra del Fuego to start the expedition is a long journey, but for the curious and the intrepid, the trip is more than worthwhile.
 Penguins and glaciers beckon, and so does the allure of the legendary explorers who paved the way decades and centuries before us, from Ernest Shackleton to Charles Darwin, Sir Francis Drake and Ferdinand Magellan.

 Read our STELLA AUSTRALIS feature article by Randy Mink here.

-Itineraries: Between September and April choose from 3-, 4- and 7-night cruises.
-The shorter ones sail between Punta Arenas, Chile, and Ushuaia, Argentina; while the 7-nighters are round-trip from either point (a 5-night option combines 2 days on land from Punta Arenas and a 3-night cruise from Ushuaia back to Punta Arenas).
+Between September and April choose from 4-night (one way) and 8-night (roundtrip) cruises between Punta Arenas, Chile, and Ushuaia, Argentina.
+Destinations are Tierra del Fuego, Strait of Magellan, Beagle Channel, Magdalena Island for Magellanic penguins, and Eagle, Condor, Pia and Garibaldi glaciers.
 Before or after the cruise, many passengers stay a few days in Ushuaia or take a tour to the gorgeous Torres del Paine National Park or the town of Calafate, gateway to Los Glaciares National Park.
-To or fro Patagonia, many add on stopovers in Santiago, Chile and/or Buenos Aires, Argentina.
+To or from Patagonia, many add on stopovers in Santiago, Chile and/or Buenos Aires, Argentina.

-Included features: All meals, soft drinks and alcoholic beverages when barman is on duty, and shore excursions.
+All meals, soft drinks and alcoholic beverages when barman is on duty, and shore excursions.
 There is no Wifi or Internet access on board.
 Suggested tipping is $15 per day per person.

-Why Go?
 To tick Cape Horn off your list and see some fascinating and very desolate territory — fewer people set foot on Cape Horn than in Antarctica.
 (For some, it’s also a way to see some of what you would see on an Antarctica cruise — penguins and glaciers! — without spending much more time and money to do a full Antarctica cruise; furthermore, some people want to avoid the often very rough seas on the 500-mile journey across the Drake Passage to Antarctica.)
 N.B.
 The landing at Cape Horn is subject to favorable weather conditions.
 On average, landings occurred for 70% of the cruises.

-Along the Same Lines: No one else regularly sails in this region.
+No one else regularly sails in this Patagonian region.